jlleblanc/blog.jlleblanc.com/_posts/2020-12-29-help-build-the-local-web.md

 * How we can ensure people, not algorithm-driven profiteering, will always be first

 You do not need to be a coder to join this effort.
 While people may be writing code at some point, we will be focusing more on “what could be” than “what we can code today.”

+## What this might ultimately look like
+After having these discussion, there are many ways we could proceed with building a local web.
+One way would be to store data on our local computers, then share that data directly with each other rather than going through a server.

+Landline phones and answering machines from the 90's are a good analogy.
+You could call someone up and talk to them in real time or leave a message on their answering machine.
+While your voice message did go over the centralized phone lines, it would ultimately be stored on the answering machine itself.
+These messages were not stored in perpetuity to be data mined later, they were almost always deleted as soon as they were heard.
+You could also use the greeting to convey information (e.g., "we can't come to this phone right now, but you can try calling our other line to see if we pick up there.")

+Our computers and devices could play a similar role.
+We would store our data locally then only share it with people we know and trust.
+This would cut social media platforms out of the picture entirely.

 ## How you can get involved
 I have a Slack group ready to aid our efforts.
 If you are unfamiliar with Slack, I would be happy to introduce it to you.
 There are Slack apps available for both your mobile device and your desktop.